-- 187. It is recommended that the Cabinet endorse the following: - (a) The recommendations to the Council set out below (excluding paragraph 188(s) which is subject to the endorsement of the Audit Committee) - 188.
-It is recommended that the Council approve the following: - (b) The revised Revenue Budget for the financial year 2017/18 and the Revenue Budget for the financial year 2018/19 as set out in the General Fund Summary (Appendix A) - (c) Any underspendings for 2017/18 arising at the year-end (after allowing for specific carry forward requests) be transferred to the Transformation Reserve, Revenue Reserve for Capital (to increase the Capital Resources available) and General Reserves (to improve overall financial resilience) with the level of each transfer to be determined by the S.151 Officer - (d) The S.151 be given delegated authority to enter into the Solent 100% Business Rates Retention Pilot agreement with the Department for Communities and Local Government - (e) Any variation between the provisional and final Local Government Finance Settlement for 2018/19 be accommodated by a transfer to or from General Reserves - (f) That the level of Council Tax be increased by 2.99% for general purposes in accordance with the referendum threshold for 2018/19 announced by Government (as calculated in Appendix B) - (g) That the level of Council Tax be increased by a further 3.0% beyond the referendum threshold (as calculated in Appendix B) to take advantage of the flexibility offered by Government to implement a "Social Care Precept"; and that in accordance with the conditions of that flexibility, the full amount of the associated sum generated of £2,329,000 is passported direct to Adult Social Care - (h) That the amounts set out in Appendix B be now calculated by the Council for the financial year 2018/19 in accordance with Section 31 and Sections 34 to 36 of the Local Government Finance Act 1992 - (i) The S.151 Officer be given delegated authority to implement any variation to the overall level of Council Tax arising from the final notification of the Hampshire Police & Crime Commissioner and Parish and Town Council precepts and amend the calculations set out in Appendix B accordingly. - (j) The savings proposals for each Portfolio amounting, in total, to £7.5m for 2018/19 and continuing into future years as set out below:
+- 187. It is recommended that the Council approve the following: - (a) The revised Revenue Budget for the financial year 2017/18 and the Revenue Budget for the financial year 2018/19 as set out in the General Fund Summary (Appendix A) - (b) Any underspendings for 2017/18 arising at the year-end (after allowing for specific carry forward requests) be transferred to the Transformation Reserve, Revenue Reserve for Capital (to increase the Capital Resources available) and General Reserves (to improve overall financial resilience) with the level of each transfer to be determined by the S.151 Officer - (c) The S.151 Officer be given delegated authority to enter into the Solent8 100% Business Rates Retention Pilot agreement with the Department for Communities and Local Government - (d) Any variation between the provisional and final Local Government Finance Settlement for 2018/19 be accommodated by a transfer to or from General Reserves - (e) That the level of Council Tax be increased by 2.99% for general purposes in accordance with the referendum threshold9 for 2018/19 announced by Government (as calculated in Appendix B) - (f) That the level of Council Tax be increased by a further 3.0% beyond the referendum threshold (as calculated in Appendix B) to take advantage of the flexibility offered by Government to implement a "Social Care Precept"; and that in accordance with the conditions of that flexibility, the full amount of the associated sum generated of £2,329,000 is passported direct to Adult Social Care - (g) That the amounts set out in Appendix B be now calculated by the Council for the financial year 2018/19 in accordance with Section 31 and Sections 34 to 36 of the Local Government Finance Act 1992 - (h) The S.151 Officer be given delegated authority to implement any variation to the overall level of Council Tax arising from the final notification of the Hampshire Police and Crime Commissioner and Parish and Town Council precepts and amend the calculations set out in Appendix B accordingly.

-Includes Isle of Wight Council, Portsmouth City Council and Southampton City Council
+8 Includes Isle of Wight Council, Portsmouth City Council and Southampton City Council

-&lt;sup>9 Council Tax increases beyond the referendum threshold can only be implemented following a "Yes" vote in a local referendum
+9 Council Tax increases beyond the referendum threshold can only be implemented following a "Yes" vote in a local referendum